-General: Although ZINACEF (cefuroxime) rarely produces alterations in kidney function, evaluation of renal status during therapy is recommended, especially in seriously, ill patients receiving the maximum doses.
+Although ZINACEF rarely produces alterations in kidney function, evaluation of renal status during therapy is recommended, especially in seriously ill patients receiving the maximum doses.
 Cephalosporins should be given with caution to patients receiving concurrent treatment with potent diuretics as these regimens are suspected of adversely affecting renal function.

 Broad-spectrum antibiotics should be prescribed with caution in individuals with a history of gastrointestinal disease, particularly colitis.

 Nephrotoxicity has been reported following concomitant administration of aminoglycoside antibiotics and cephalosporins.